history of the Police Department in Tiffin dates back to 1821 where the

 on their beat, enabling them to better communicate with the Police

-Station.
-The latter days or 1924 saw criminalistics used in Tiffin for the
+and the latter days of 1924 saw criminalistics used in Tiffin for the

 first time to solve a robbery.
 Bloody fingerprints were found at the scene